dm-drogeriemarkt/micrometer-metrics-wrapper/README.md

 # Metrics
 > [Micrometer](https://micrometer.io) wrapper to allow generic class/method level metric values

-The Metrics project is a [Micrometer](https://micrometer.io) wrapper to allow generic class/method level metric values.
+The micrometer-metrics-wrapper project is a [Micrometer](https://micrometer.io) wrapper to allow generic class/method level metric values.
 For this reason the library offers the ```@Metric``` annotation, which uses ```className.methodName``` as name for measurements.
 For example, if you apply ```@Metric``` to some ```class``` you will get the following measurements for every ```public``` method of the ```class```: